-FROM THE FOUNDATION TO THE FIRST YEARS 2000
+FROM THE FOUNDATION TO THE EARLY YEARS 2000

-In 1979 AUCI, in response to the appeal of the UNHCR (United Nations High Commissioner for Refugees) for the emergency in Ogaden, a region disputed between Ethiopia and Somalia, intervened, over two semesters, with medical-health teams in a hospital from the field behind the war front.
+In 1979 AUCI, in response to the appeal of the UNHCR (High Commissioner of the United Nations for Refugees) for the emergency in Ogaden, a disputed region between Ethiopia and Somalia, took action over two terms by supplying medical-health equipment to a field hospital on the war front.

-In 1980, in collaboration with Caritas, he started a medical clinic for immigrants who came from far away Vietnam, contributing in particular to specialized medical interventions.
+In 1980, in collaboration with Caritas, it started a medical clinic for immigrants who came from distant Vietnam, contributing in particular to medical activities of a specialist nature.

-In April 1980 he participated in Somalia in the Government Project of assistance in the Qoorioley refugee camps, and in Yalalassi in collaboration with the NGO Coopi and in the fields of Belet Wein, Krash and Kogane with the NGO Cosv.
+In the April of 1980, it participated in Somalia in the Government Project of assistance in the refugee camps in Qoorioley, and in Yalalassi in collaboration with the ONG Coopi, and in the camps of Belet Wein, Krash, and Kogane with the ONG Cosv.

-In 1987 the AUCI launched a Health Program, co-financed by the Ministry of Foreign Affairs, in favor of the Embu Hospital in Kenya, and more precisely for “Karaba Location” where a nursing training school was set up to update local health care providers and of the social-health counterparts, according to the dictates of the last Congress of Alma Ata.
+In 1987 AUCI launched a health program, co-financed by the MAE, in aid of the Embu hospital in Kenya, and more precisely for ‘Karaba Location’, where a nursing school was established for the updating of local healthcare and its socio-sanitary counterparts according to the dictates of the last Congress of Alma Ata.

-In the 1990s, the emergence of the armed conflict in the Balkans saw the AUCI engaged in a series of activities, both in the headquarters and on the other side of the Adriatic, through an intense awareness-raising activity and the promotion of micro-projects self-financed logistical support and medical aid, in favor first of the hospitals in Split and Mostar, in the former Yugoslavia, and then in Scutari in Albania.
+In the 1990s, the emergence of armed conflict in the Balkans saw AUCI commit to a series of activities, both at its headquarters and on the other side of the Adriatic Sea, through intense raising-awareness programs and the promotion of micro-projects, self-financed logistical support, and medical aid.
+First in favor of the hospitals of Spalato and Mostar, in the ex-Yugoslavia, and then of Scutari in Albania.

-In the same years the AUCI actively collaborated in the establishment of the Center for International Cooperation (ICC) of the Faculty of Medicine and Surgery of the Catholic University of Rome, contemplated in the new Statute of the Catholic University and, in 2002, in collaboration with the the same Center, has given life to a self-financed health mission in Pakistan by sending 3 doctors and 2 nurses and a health mission to Guider (Cameroon), also self-financed, with a group of young doctors who have operated in three rural clinics and assisting inmates in the local prison.
+In the same years, AUCI actively collaborated to the constitution of the Centre of International Cooperation (C.C.I) of the Faculty of Medicine and Surgery at the Catholic University of Rome.
+It took part in the new Statute of the Catholic University and, in 2002, in collaboration with this center, gave life to a health mission, self-financed, sending 3 doctors and 2 nurses to Pakistan.
+To a health mission in Guider (Camerun), also self-financed, they sent a group of young medics who operated in three rural clinics assisting the inmates of a local prison.

 SINCE 2004 …

-In 2004 the AUCI started a collaboration in the Democratic Republic of Congo with the diocese of Kenge and in support of the activities of Dr. Chiara Castellani, for a health and training project for local operators.
+IN 2004 AUCI started a collaboration in the Democratic Republic of Congo with the Kenge Diocese in support of the activities of Dr. Chiara Castellani for a health and training project of local operators.

-In February 2007, during an extraordinary Assembly in the presence of Notary Gaddi, the new statute was approved, which was more responsive to the new needs of the association.
+In February 2007 during an extraordinary Assembly in the presence of the Notary Gaddi, the new statute was approved that better responds to the needs of the association.

-In 2008, in collaboration with the CIES, a project was co-financed by the Municipality of Rome on mental health in Mozambique.
+In 2008, in collaboration with the CIES and co-financed by the Municipality of Rome, a project was carried out on mental health in Mozambique.

-In the same year, the AUCI started collaboration with the Camillian NGO “Health and Development” within the project “Fighting HIV/AIDS and poverty diseases” in the district of South Imenti (Kenya), providing personnel doctor for training courses in the hospitals of Nkubu, Tabaka and Karungu.
+In the same year, AUCI started a collaboration with the Camillian NGO “Health and Development” for the project “the struggle of HIV/AIDS and the diseases of poverty” in the districts of South Imenti (Kenya).
+They provided medical personnel for training courses in the hospitals of Nkubu, Tabaka and Karungu.

-In 2009-2010 the annual project “Kinshasa street children”, co-financed by the MAE, was implemented and reported.
+In 2009-2010 the annual project of “the street kids of Kinshasa”, co-financed by the Ministry of Foreign Affairs, was created and reported on.